Cardinals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (9-4) for his 23rd start of the season.
+- Corbin Burnes (10-8) will take the mound for the Brewers, his 32nd start of the season.

-- He has earned a quality start nine times in 22 starts this season.
+- In 31 starts this season, he's earned a quality start in 19 of them.

-- Miley has pitched five or more innings in two straight games and will look to extend that streak.
+- Burnes will look to finish five or more innings for the 30th start in a row.

-- He has finished six appearances without allowing an earned run in 22 chances this season.
+- In 31 appearances this season, he has finished eight without allowing an earned run.

 |Opponent